 That means that for despots, it’s more dangerous to give and take some away later on than never to give anything at all.

 And people are more motivated by the thought of losing something than gaining something.
 Homeowners pitched on how much money they’re losing without insulation are more likely to get insulation than those told how much money they can make.

 Cialdini says that when we feel the competition urge we should stop, get rational again, assess why and how we really want the item and set a maximum price we are willing to spend.

-Cialdini says that in an increasingly complex and fast paced world we need our shortcuts to make decisions.
-And I love when Cialdini says that is exactly why we we have the moral obligation to rebel and push back on any attempt to trick us with influence shortcuts.
+Cialdini says that in an increasingly complex and fast-paced world we need our shortcuts to make decisions.
+And I love when Cialdini says that is exactly why we have the moral obligation to rebel and push back on any attempt to trick us with influence shortcuts.

 In a way, The Power Moves is doing exactly what Cialdini is advocating.

 Real Life Applications